DigitalDieter/LSTM_Music_Generation/README.md

 - Every new generated song will be auto incremented saved.
 No more editing of the generated song in the generation scipt needed

-- Extended the train scripts mit arguments
--n num iters
--e epochs per iter
--b batch size
+- Extension of the training script with "argparse" parameters for easier handling

-- ability to retrain the model on a specific a specific weights file
+- Function extension to retrain the model to a specific weight file.

+- Function extension to generate the song with specific weight file.

-- ability to select a specific weights file for generating the song Code restructure added wights and gen_songs folder
+- Code restructure added wights and gen_songs folder
 - Plotting and Saving loss for each training as picture in the weigts path

 - re_train.py add to retrain the modle

 ## Installation / Dependencies